nicksteinbauer/redbarncms/src/pages/what-we-do/telecom.md

 prettytitle1: Telecom / 5G
 prettytitle2: ""
 date: 2021-04-30T01:20:18.199Z
 description: Red Barn is known for building the right team for your project.
-As telecom poles require replacing and can require 100's of projects in production simultaneously, we built a team that has bulk pricing with key teaming partners that keep the overhead low for our clients.
+As telecom poles require replacing and can require hundreds of projects in production simultaneously, we’ve created a team with bulk pricing with key teaming partners that keep the overhead low for our clients.
 featuredpost: true
 featuredimage: /img/adobestock_369576795.jpeg